pgEdge/spock/README.md

 * Better management & monitoring stats and integration
 * A 'pii' table for making it easy for personably identifiable data to be kept in country

-We use the following terms, borrowed from [Jan's](https://linkedin/jan_wieck) [Slony-I](https://slony.info), to describe data streams between nodes:
+We use the following terms, borrowed from [Jan's](https://www.linkedin.com/in/jan-wieck-3140812) well known [Slony-I](https://slony.info), to describe data streams between nodes:
 * Nodes - Postgres database instances
 * Providers and Subscribers - roles taken by Nodes
 * Replication Set - a collection of tables

 Use cases supported are:
 * Asynchronous Bi-Directional Replication with conflict resolution
-* Upgrades between major versions (given the above restrictions)
+* Upgrades between major versions
 * Full database replication
 * Selective replication of sets of tables using replication sets
 * Selective replication of table rows at either publisher or subscriber side (row_filter)
+* Selective Replication of Partitioned tables
 * Selective replication of table columns at publisher side
 * Data gather/merge from multiple upstream servers

 Architectural details:
-* Spock works on a per-database level, not whole server level like physical streaming replication
+* Spock works on a per-database level, not whole server level likephysical streaming replication
 * One Provider may feed multiple Subscribers without incurring additional disk write overhead
 * One Subscriber can merge changes from several origins and detect conflict between changes with automatic and configurable conflict resolution (some, but not all aspects required for multi-master).